-What is the salary and job outlook for a dermatology NP?
+What are the salary and job outlooks for dermatology nurse practitioners?

 Nurse practitioners in all specialties make some of the highest salaries in the nursing profession.
 NPs in all specialties are in high demand.
 The U.S. Bureau of Labor Statistics predicts a 45% job growth for nurse practitioners between now and 2029.
 As of real-time data from June 28, 2021, dermatology NPs earn an average median salary of $101,157.
 Ninety percent of wage earners in this nursing specialty make $113,382 annually.
 The places with the highest wages for NPs specializing in dermatology are:

 - Jackson, WY – $114,972

 Find out what dermatology nurse practitioners are making in your intended state of practice using the Incredible Health Nurse Salary Estimator tool.

 With Incredible Health, hospitals apply to YOU.